 Once this is done, you will be able to run the Customization tools in the portal to create/maintain and publish them.

 Many of our customers also choose to have our in-house Acumatica developers help them to set up initial customizations and provide training and support.
-If you want to speak with one of our Acumatica experts, email us at email@example.com.
+If you have questions or need some assistance, visit our support page for more help.